DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/PublishDacPac/readme.md

 ![image](images/ExamplePipelineSelectPublishDacPacTask.png "Add the Publish DACPAC task")

 Below we show an example pipeline in Azure DevOps.
 First MsBuild builds the project.
 Second, the **Publish DACPAC** task deploys the database to your server.
-Typically, as part of a build, this will be an instance on the actual build server machine.
+Typically, as part of a build, this will be an SQL Server instance on the actual build server machine.

 ![image](images/ExamplePipeline01.png "Example Pipeline - Initial two tasks")